-Note: For the difference between a KVM switch's and the User Station's user credentials, see Authentication of User Stations and KVM Switches (on page 213).
+Note: For the difference between a KVM switch's and the User Station's user credentials, see Authentication of User Stations and KVM Switches (on page 251).

 Name Model Serial Actions

-IXX3 KX3: DKX3-808 HKU5A00076 0 0 1
+IXX3 KX3: DKX3-808 HKU5A00076 8 8 1

-† † †
+$\uparrow \uparrow \uparrow$

 - To view the KVM switch's ports: - Click the desired KVM switch.
 The ports list opens.
-See Configuring KVM Ports (on page 32). - To change the KVM switch's IP address/host name or authentication method: - 1.
-Click the desired KVM switch's button. - 2.
+See Configuring KVM Ports (on page 36). - To change the KVM switch's IP address/host name or authentication method: - 1.
+Click the desired KVM switch's button - 2.
 Click Edit to open the Edit KX Device page. - 3.
-Modify the IP address or host name, or change the authentication method.
-See Adding KVM Switches (on page 26). - 4.
+Modify the IP address or host name, discovery and HTTPs ports, or change the authentication method.
+See Adding KVM Switches (on page 29). - 4.
 Click Save. - To open the KVM switch's administration page: - 1.
 Click the desired KVM switch's button. - 2.
 The administration page launches.
-Login to access. - To enter new user credentials for a KVM switch: - Click the button of the desired KVM switch. - 2.
-Enter new user credentials. - 3.
-Click Save.
+Login to access. - To enter new user credentials for a KVM switch: - 1.
+Click the lacktriangle button of the desired KVM switch. - 2.
+Enter new user credentials.